Your company is already operating in Germany and you would now like to export worldwide?

 Asian Investors Favor Germany as a Business Hub

 Companies from the Asia-Pacific region are increasingly investing in Germany.
-In 2023, there were more than 330 projects leading to new locations or expansions of existing ones.
+In 2023, there were more than 330 projects leading to new locations or expansions of existing sites.

 From Thomas Bozoyan, Markus Wiencke | Berlin

-In 2023, Germany Trade and Invest and the investment promotion agencies of the Federal Republic of Germany’s 16 regional states recorded more than 1750 new foreign greenfield or expansion investments, excluding mergers and acquisitions, with a volume of 34.8 billion euros.
-Of them, 336 projects came from the Asia-Pacific region.
-This represents a 19% share of all business investments in Germany.
+In 2023, Germany Trade and Invest and the investment promotion agencies of the 16 federal states recorded more than 1,750 new foreign greenfield or expansion investments, excluding mergers and acquisitions, with a total volume of EUR 34.8 billion.
+Of this number, 336 projects originated from the Asia-Pacific region - equivalent to a 19 percent share of all business investments in Germany.

 With 90 projects, the largest focus of investment was on electronics and automation (27%), followed by 70 projects in the fields of energy and resources (21%) and mobility and logistics (17%).
 This was followed by the digitalization sector with 34 projects (10%) and healthcare and life sciences with 17 projects (8%).
 The other 59 projects (17%) were distributed across various sectors.

-43% of the investing companies opened sales and marketing or support offices.
-23% of the investors manufacture products and/or carry out research and development activities in Germany.
+Forty-three percent of the investing companies opened sales and marketing or support offices.
+Twenty-three percent of investors manufacture products and/or carry out research and development activities in Germany.

 According to fDi Markets of the Financial Times, the largest Asian investment in 2023 came from Singapore.
-VIRTUS Data Centres built a data center in Brandenburg with an investment volume of three billion euros.
-At the end of 2022, Taiwan Semiconductor Manufacturing in Saxony began investing up to ten billion euros in its first European chip factory.
-The plan is to create 2000 new jobs here.
+VIRTUS Data Centres built a data center in Brandenburg with an investment volume of EUR 3 billion.
+At the end of 2022, Taiwan Semiconductor Manufacturing in Saxony began investing up to EUR 10 billion in its first European chip factory.
+The plan is to create 2,000 new jobs in Germany.

 Large Investing Projects from Asian Companies in GermanyCompanies from Asia-Pacific investing in Germany between January 2022 and December 2024